silviutanasa/rdiff/README.md

 [![GoDoc][doc-img]][doc]
 [![Go Report Card][go-report-img]][go-report]

-Package rdiff provides file diff between a source and a target, expressed as a collection of operations to be applied to the target in order to update its content to match the source.
+Package rdiff provides file diff between a source and a target, expressed as a collection of operations, to be applied to the target in order to update its content to match the source.

 ## Installation: